renaudcerrato/renaudcerrato.github.io/_posts/2016-05-23-build-your-homemade-router-part2.md

 This post is the second part of the series "Build your homemade router".
 The [first part](https://renaudcerrato.github.io/2016/05/21/build-your-homemade-router-part1/) covered the material installation.

-That second part will cover the configuration of your freshly installed machine and, before going further, we'll need to draw what we want to achieve.
-Let's see what are the name of the every interface:
+That second part will cover the configuration of your freshly installed hardware and, before going further, we'll need to draw what we want to achieve.
+Let's see what are the name of the interfaces:

 ```shell
 $ ifconfig